MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Device onboarding

-The first step entails uploading a csv with the device metadata and how devices are mapped to a placeid in Microsoft Places.
+The first step involves uploading a csv with the device metadata and how devices are mapped to a placeid in Microsoft Places.
 This helps to contextualize the telemetry when it reaches Places.

 The following illustration shows a high-level diagram of how you can onboard devices and sensors onto Places.